Kiosked/vulpes/README.md

 The key `another`, prefixed with `?` to denote laziness, is set to the value of the property mentioned in its preliminary value upon job execution.

 _This process supports deep properties: `a.b.c.finalValue`.
-If the chain fails to resolve, `undefined` is set to the property and the job continues to execute **without failure**.
+If the chain fails to resolve, an empty string is set to the property and the job continues to execute **without failure**.
 The job may indeed fail after this, however, depdending upon implementation._

 ### Querying jobs